BurnyCoder/wikipedia-agent/README.md

-# Wikipedia Research Assistant
+# Wikipedia AI agent research assistant.

-An AI-powered research assistant that uses Wikipedia's vast knowledge base to deliver comprehensive, well-researched answers to your questions.
+AI agent research assistant that uses Wikipedia's vast knowledge base to deliver comprehensive, well-researched answers to your questions.

 Featuring a ReAct (Reasoning and Action) agent architecture that uses Wikipedia search via API, or RAG (retrieval augmented generation) enhanced by semantic chunking and embeddings.